-You can save with 6x the average saving account interest through Betterment's Cash Reserve!
-Yielding 0.4% APY, Betterment outshines many other brokers (including TD Ameritrade) on its savings program.
-If you constantly have extra cash laying around in your savings account, Betterment may help you gain more!
+You can earn 6x the average saving account interest through Betterment's Cash Reserve!
+Yielding 0.4% APY, Betterment outshines many other brokers (including TD Ameritrade) with its savings interest program.
+If you constantly have extra cash laying around in your savings account, Betterment may help you edge out inflation a bit!

 Betterment's fees vary depending on what features you are interested in accessing.
 Here is a breakdown of the three plans that Betterment offers to its users to paint a clearer picture.

-This plan lets you open up a Betterment account for no excess fees.
-With a $0 minimum balance, a no-fee checking account, ATM fee reimbursement, and FDIC-insurance up to $250k, you will gain access to Betterment's banking services.
-This does not allow you to invest on Betterment.
+The no-fee plan lets you open up a Betterment account with no excess fees.
+With a $0 minimum balance, a no-fee checking account, ATM fee reimbursement, and FDIC insurance up to $250k, you will gain access to Betterment's banking services.
+This plan does not allow you to invest on the Betterment platform.

 This pricing plan will cost you 0.25% of your account balance annually.
 Again, with no account minimums, this may be a great choice for those who have smaller accounts.
 This pricing plan gives you access to all of the features aforementioned with the addition of Betterment's investing options and tax-incentivized services.